-Shin splints can be a real bummer for runners new and seasoned.
+Shin splints can be a huge pain for runners new and seasoned.
 My first experience with them started during 7th grade cross country practice.
 We would run laps on the concrete around the pond near my middle school, and my shins would just ache afterwards.
 I couldn’t even touch the skin over my shins without wincing!

 What are shin splints?

 ‘Shin splints’ is a common term for repetitive stress injuries of the shin area, often from muscles putting excessive strain on the bigger of the lower leg bones (the tibia).
 Shin splints are also called medial tibial stress syndrome (MTSS).
 Since muscles attach to the tibia, when they are used over and over for high impact activities like running and jumping, they cause bending forces on the bone.
 This stress then leads to the aching you feel in and around the shin bones.

 Though the exact recipe for treatment differs from one person to the next, errors in training, muscle weakness, and muscle tension can all contribute.
 One example of an error in training is jumping from absolutely no running to a four-mile run instead of gradually increasing your mileage over time.
 Another example is changing your training surface from primarily trails to only concrete, again without progressing over time.
 I’d guess that my middle school shin splints were mostly caused by training errors – we suddenly started running miles around the pond, strictly on concrete No wonder my shins were on fire.
 In addition to training errors, weakness and tightness in the calf muscles, and weak core and pelvic muscles also make you more likely to have shin pain.